remybeugnon/website/content/authors/admin/_index.md

 title: Rémy Beugnon
 user_groups: ["Researchers"]
 ---

-  My interest is to understand ecosystem functioning, specially soil functioning.
-I would like in my studies to add a small piece to the understanding of organism interactions and their integration in the ecosystem.
-We can all agree that we are losing species from all phyla in all ecosystems all around the world.
-The consequences of such loss for ecosystem functioning remains unpredictable.
+My interest is to understand ecosystem functioning, we are losing species from all phyla in all ecosystems all around the world.
+The consequences of such loss for ecosystem functioning remain unpredictable.
 Understanding how species interact and how they are link to their environment is a prerequisite to understand ecosystem functioning and the consequences of species loss.

-My research is based on a tree Biodiversity Ecosystem Functioning experiment ([BEF China](https://bef-china.com/)), where I am focusing on tree-tree interactions effects for soil functioning from soil carbon and nitrogen cycling modeling to microbial community and its functioning through decomposition experiments.
-I am doing this work as part of the [TreeDì]({{< relref "/project/TreeDi" >}}) doctoral school which is aiming to understand tree – tree interactions in Chinese subtropical forest within the BEF China platform.
+My Ph.D. was based on a tree Biodiversity Ecosystem Functioning experiment ([BEF China](https://bef-china.com/)), where I was focusing on tree-tree interaction effects on carbon cycling from forest productivity to soil carbon storage through its effects on microbial community and litter decomposition.
+I am doing this work as part of the \[TreeDì\]({{< relref "/project/TreeDi" >}}) doctoral school which is aiming to understand tree -- tree interactions in Chinese subtropical forest within the BEF China platform.

+Following the latest results of my thesis, my current project \[SoilDivTemp\]({{< relref "/project/SoilDivTemp" >}}) is aiming to understand how vegetation diversity is modulating temperature and the consequences for soil functions at global scale.